desktop/desktop/docs/process/pull-request-triage.md

 1. The **reviewer** hits the big green merge button and deletes the branch (if applicable).

+Merged contributions are first published to the beta channel (we aim to publish new versions weekly if contributions are availlable) before then being published to the production channel (we aim to publish new versions on a monthly cadence).

 ### When The Review Is Done

 We're using GitHub's review tools to co-ordinate feedback, and we like to be